 Conclusion

-Sheep husbandry is based on the output on which producers decide whether to go for rearing or trading.
+Sheep rearing is based on the output on which producers decide whether to go for rearing or trading.
 Changing market scenario and frequent cash crunch among livestock owners push them to opt for lamb production over other entities like wool and milk production.
-As most of the people in the study area were vegetarian, the shepherds sell live animals to middle-men/traders at an unreasonably low price.
+As most of the people in the study area were vegetarians, the shepherds sell live animals to middle-men/traders at an unreasonably low price.
 The sold lamb is either transported to other states within India or exported abroad.
 Therefore, promoting sheep milk may contribute as a sustainable livelihood option for traditional sheep rearers of semi-arid region; but considering sheep as a livestock meant for milk over meat and wool is another challenge.
 Unlike large livestock (Cow, Buffalo), milk production from sheep is very minimal (in millilitres).
 So it is very difficult to market the milk in the same pattern as for cow milk marketing.
 It needs channel innovation, institutional integration and collectivisation of resources to harness the profit for the ultimate stakeholders.
 Additionally aided advances in sheep rearing technologies like estrus synchronisation, artificial insemination, cost effective complete feed pellets, and adoption of sheep health calendar and selection of production traits for producing the genetically improved sheep breeds will be the way forward for commercial sheep farming.
 Stake holders, farmers and shepherds need to be made aware of the importance of human health benefits of sheep milk and its value addition through farmer trainings, fairs and field schools.
 Utilization of bioactive potential of sheep milk in the line of functional foods of next generation will be an opportunity to secure national and international market.
 This approach can significantly contribute to uplifting the socioeconomic status of sheep rearers and traders to exporters by creating a nexus between quality product generations and secure market facility.

 References: